The 2025-2026 application is now closed. The 2026-2027 competition will open in Spring 2025.

 • How will your project help further your academic or professional development?

 • How will you engage with the host country community?
-Give specific ideas for civic engagement.
+Give specific ideas that relate to your own personal or professional interests.

 Design a feasible project: You must demonstrate that your research strategy is viable, including its content, methodology, and time frame.